microsoft/playwright/docs/src/webview2.md

 ## Overview

-A WebView2 control can be instructed to listen on CDP by setting either the `WEBVIEW2_ADDITIONAL_BROWSER_ARGUMENTS` environment variable with `--remote-debugging-port=9222` or call [EnsureCoreWebView2Async](https://docs.microsoft.com/en-us/dotnet/api/microsoft.web.webview2.wpf.webview2.ensurecorewebview2async?view=webview2-dotnet-1.0.1343.22) with the `--remote-debugging-port=9222` argument.
+A WebView2 control can be instructed to listen to incoming CDP connections by setting either the `WEBVIEW2_ADDITIONAL_BROWSER_ARGUMENTS` environment variable with `--remote-debugging-port=9222` or call [EnsureCoreWebView2Async](https://docs.microsoft.com/en-us/dotnet/api/microsoft.web.webview2.wpf.webview2.ensurecorewebview2async?view=webview2-dotnet-1.0.1343.22) with the `--remote-debugging-port=9222` argument.
 This will start the WebView2 process with the Chrome DevTools Protocol enabled.
 9222 is an example port in this case, but any other unused port can be used as well.

 ```txt
 await this.webView.EnsureCoreWebView2Async(await CoreWebView2Environment.CreateAsync(null, null, new CoreWebView2EnvironmentOptions()